Fallout 2 (PC) Review

 Screenshot for Fallout 2 on PC

-The biggest difference between this and the original, though, is its tone.
-Yes, this can be shockingly dark at times, but, strangely enough, it's also the most ridiculous one, with lots of out-of-place humour, Easter Eggs, and pop culture references inspired by *deep breath* King Arthur, Star Trek, Austin Powers, the Clinton/Lewinsky scandal, Dilbert comic strips, Final Fantasy VII, The Goonies, Jerry Maguire (Show Me The Mummy!!!)
-Monty Python, Ron Jeremy(?!), and then some...
+To be honest, the biggest difference between this and the original is its tone.
+Yes, this can be shockingly dark at times, but, strangely enough, it’s also Fallout at its most ridiculous, with lots of out-of-place humour, as well as tons of Easter Eggs and pop culture references, inspired by *deep breath* Star Wars, Star Trek, Austin Powers, the Clinton/Lewinsky scandal, Dilbert comic strips, Final Fantasy VII, The Goonies, Jerry Maguire (Show Me The Mummy!!!), Monty Python, Ron Jeremy(?!), and then some.
+This simply won’t be everyone’s cup of tea, as it lacks the more balanced atmosphere and focused direction of the first game, which is a shame, because the darkest Fallout in existence lies beneath all that comedy.
+The writing has also lost part of its quality, with most conversations with NPCs having a made-by-fans taste.
+Even the “main,” voiced dialogue sequences tend to be more funny than serious, despite them being the best of the bunch, both in terms of writing and voice-acting.

 Screenshot for Fallout 2 on PC

-It's important to note that many of these flaws exists in the original too, but this is a much longer, tougher, and larger-than-life adventure, making these problems stand out even more, because it's ok to occasionally miss a shot while fighting against a handful of mutants, but it's less... ok when the same happens and you are facing a whole battalion of power-armoured Enclave soldiers.
-Oh, and if that wasn't enough, this remains an enormous pile of bugs, even after the latest official patches.
+It’s important to note that many of these flaws exist in the original too, but this is a much longer, tougher, and larger-than-life adventure, making these problems stand out even more, because it’s ok to occasionally miss a shot while fighting against a handful of pistol-wielding raiders, but it’s less ok when the same happens and you are facing a whole battalion of power-armoured Enclave soldiers that can turn you into red mush in the first hit.
+Oh, and if that wasn’t enough, this remains an enormous pile of bugs, even after the latest official patches.

 Screenshot for Fallout 2 on PC